'I Tried the First Phone With An In-Display Fingerprint Sensor' - Slashdot

 ...Where a cellphone-unlocking fingerprint sensor can be called "traditional."

-covert fingerprint collection... anywhere (Score:4, Insightful)
+covert fingerprint collection... anywhere (Score:5, Insightful)

 Re: (Score:2)